Fight1127/JavaBrowser/README.md

 # JavaBrowser
-Without JB You Say A Picture.
+A Browser of Java Socket with GUI.